-The Parent company of the group is Blackburn Internation S.à.r.l The ultimate Parent company of the group is also Blackburn International S.à.r.l.
+The Parent company of the group is Blackburn International S.à.r.l.
+The ultimate Parent company of the group is also Blackburn International S.à.r.l.

-The Company's registered address since September 1st, 2022, is 28, avenue Pasteur, L-2310 Luxembourg, Luxembourg.
+The Company's registered address is 28, avenue Pasteur, L-2310 Luxembourg, Luxembourg.